tr4cey/CPS630-Iteration3/readme.txt

 CPS630 Iteration 3 Documentation:
 By: Ryan Tracey, Jake Briltz, Zack Calderwood

-To access the website visit: rtracey.com
+To access the website visit: rtracey.ca

 To run the code on your own set up a webserver to host the application, then navigate to "/CPS630-Iteration3/html/"